Yelp/paasta/docs/source/about/contract.rst

 Bouncing
 --------

 PaaSTA reserves the right to cause a bounce on your service at any time.
 Please make sure your service can handle this.
 See the docs on `bouncing <../workflow.html#bouncing>`_ for bounce settings that can help make bounces less impactful to your service.

 HTTP/TCP services
 -----------------

 * MUST be discoverable by SmartStack
-* MUST bind to port 8888 if it listens for traffic (e.g. if it runs a daemon that handles HTTP/TCP requests)
+* MUST bind to port 8888

 Long-running tasks (services that don’t listen on a port, or “batch daemons”)
 -----------------------------------------------------------------------------